amcsz/amcsz/README.md

 ## Hi there 👋

-I'm a student interested in the crossroads between programming and cybersecurity.
+I'm a student interested in programming and cybersecurity.
+I use fedora btw
 <!--START_SECTION:waka-->

 ```txt